Low-tech Restoration

 Example of a one rock dam

-An image shows an example of a media luna, a road and culvert is visible in the background.
+An example of a media luna, a road and culvert is visible in the background.

 Example of a media Luna